spushkin/ft_ls/README.md

 # 42_ft_ls
-This project will make you recode the command “ls”
+The recreation of the UNIX command “ls” in C programming language.

 Basic functions: